 The next step is to create a listing on the website so that eBay users can find your product and purchase it from you.
 Clearly explain what the item is (or does), and be sure to use language that most people would understand – simple is always better.
 Make sure you post a fair price, or no one will buy it.
-Chances are there are other similar products like yours on eBay, and in general, users always want the best price.
+Chances are there are other similar products like yours, and in general, users always want the best price.
 So, to make your first few listings effective, be sure to check out listings on eBay for similar products, and format your listings accordingly.

 Once you have your listing up, the next step is to wait!
 By checking on the Sell section of eBay, you will be able to see if anyone has bid on your item.
 You can also answer any questions about the item that people have posted.
 Sellers establish better reputations by having good customer service, so always remember to treat potential buyers well, and do everything you can to help them make a decision.

 If you make a sale, be sure to verify you have received payment from the buyer.
 From there, package your item as nicely and securely as possible, verify the shipment information, and leave feedback about your buyer for other eBay sellers.
 Reviewing buyers is just as important as reviewing sellers!